 Lari was in fact the main Florentine presidio after Florence overcame Pisa in 1406.
 It became the seat of the Vicari, or governors, Florentine nobles that came to live and rule here in the Arno valley.
 You’ll see their stone coat of arms in the beautiful courtyard, and you might recognise the the Medici family crest too.
 Their ‘stemma‘ can be seen all over Florence and other Tuscan towns.
 It has 6 balls that originally would have been coloured, 5 red and 1 blue one above.

 ⇒ Discover some more fascinating small towns in Tuscany to visit during your trip.

 In the main hall, Sala Leopoldo, there’s a big Florentine iris, another symbol of Florentine power, frescoed on the wall, and the Strozzi family’s coat of arms.

 The rest of the interior has been used as a courthouse and prisons for centuries, but has been heavily renovated during the last century.
 The prison cells are quite impressive, their walls marked with the prisoners’ writing and the hard stone used as beds.
 These rooms occupy the northern part of the building, purposely so that the cold would really get into them.
 The small windows above give a glimpse of the sky but could be closed completely to keep the prisoners in total darkness.

 You can visit the eerily named “sala dei tormenti” (room of torments) where, as the informative audio-guide explains, torture used to take place.
 It’s reassuring to know that only a “soft” version of torture was used and that the confession given under torture was not enough to condemn the accused, but needed to be repeated afterwards to be valid.
-Despite all of this, the ghost of a young boy kept by the fascists during second World War is said to haunt these rooms.
+Despite all of this, the ghost of a young boy killed by the fascists in 1922 is said to haunt these rooms.

 Why is it called Castello dei Vicari?